- About Bard

 - Campus Life

 BARD THEATER PRESENTS FOUR PERFORMANCES OF MAXIM GORKY’S THE LOWER DEPTHS, OCTOBER 1–3, AT THE RICHARD B. FISHER CENTER FOR THE PERFORMING ARTS

 Emily M. Darrow

 ANNANDALE-ON-HUDSON, N.Y.—Bard Theater Program presents four performances of Maxim Gorky’s play The Lower Depths, directed by Johanna McKeon, from Saturday, October 1, through Monday, October 3.
-Free and open to the public, the programs begin at 7:00 p.m. (with an additional matinee on Sunday at 2:00 p.m.) in Theater Two of the Richard B. Fisher Center for the Performing Arts.
+Free and open to the public, the programs begin at 7:00 p.m. (with an additional matinee on Sunday at 2:00 p.m.) in LUMA Theater of the Richard B. Fisher Center for the Performing Arts.

 “The abolition of serfdom in 1861 threw Russia into an economic and social state of confusion, and also engendered a thriving, radically minded intelligentsia,” says McKeon.
 “Gorky, born in 1868, came of age in this vital climate, and became a champion spokesman for the causes of the poor.
 The Lower Depths captures the raw, stubborn spirit of the Russian poor at the turn of the 20th century better than any other play I have ever read.
 It encapsulates the desperation of poverty, but at the same time evokes the rage and optimism that catapult us into the Great Revolution, which comes 15 years after the play was written."